c3lang/c3-web/docs/implementation-details/specification.md

 A switch without a condition `switch { ... }` is equivalent to evaluating each case as a boolean expression in source order and selecting the first that is `true`.
 Such a switch is always lowered to an if-else chain (see below).

-Control reaches the end of the switch statement after the selected case executes its statements; case clauses do not fall through automatically.
-To transfer control to another case, use a `nextcase` statement.
+Control reaches the end of the switch statement after the selected case executes its statements; case clauses with at least one statement do not fall through automatically.
+A `case` (or `default`) clause whose statement list is *empty*, however, falls through to the next clause: the selected case executes the statements of the next clause that has any.
+Successive empty clauses chain together, so `case A: case B: case C: do_something();` runs `do_something()` for any of `A`, `B`, or `C`.

+To transfer control to another case explicitly, use a `nextcase` statement.

 #### Lowering